 #6 Choose Your Brokerage

-Where you decide to hang your license can really make a difference.
-Training, agent support, and in house services like marketing and escrow, will vary from brokerage to brokerage.
+Where you decide to hang your real estate license can really make a difference.
+Training, agent support, and in-house services like marketing and escrow will vary from brokerage to brokerage.
 More importantly, so will the energy.
-Remember that a brokerage is still made up of people and you want to make sure that you are comfortable with the energy and vibe of the office.
+Remember that a brokerage is still made up of people, and you want to make sure that you are comfortable with the vibe of the office.

 When you are interviewing offices, take that into consideration.
 A brokerage that has great positive energy not only will inspire you but will keep you motivated.
-You will want to be at the office and that means you’re more likely to take advantage of all the great services.
+You will want to be at the office, which means you’re more likely to take advantage of all the services.

-So remember this when it comes down to choosing a brokerage.
-If all things are equal, base your decision on the vibe of the office and the people you would want to surround yourself with.
+So, remember this when it comes down to choosing a brokerage: if all things are equal, base your decision on the office vibe and the people want to surround yourself with.